 I don't know what Constitution Senator Hill has been reading, but the framers of the Constitution considered the Judiciary to be the weakest of the three branches of our Federal Government.
 In fact, Article III of the US Constitution says nothing about who has the authority to determine the Constitutionality of US laws.
 Further, nowhere in the Constitution is such an authority provided.

-In a letter to William Jarvis, Thomas Jefferson replied:
+In an apparent reply to William Jarvis, Thomas Jefferson wrote:

 You seem to consider the federal judges as the ultimate arbiters of all constitutional questions, a very dangerous doctrine, indeed, and one which would place us under the despotism of an oligarchy.
 Our judges are as honest as other men, and not more so.
 They have with others the same passions for the party, for power and the privilege of the corps.
 Their power is the more dangerous, as they are in office for life and not responsible, as the other functionaries are, to the elective control.
 The Constitution has erected no such single tribunal, knowing that to whatever hands confided, with the corruptions of time and party, its members would become despots.
 It has more wisely made all departments co-equal and co-sovereign within themselves (1820.
 ME 15:277)In other words, each branch of the federal government had an equivalent authority to ascertain the Constitutionality of law.
 Of course, the Founders saw no need for the Constitution to provide a single authority to any branch of government to determine the constitutionality of laws.
 They did not see the possibility of the legislature writing laws running afoul of the constitution, nor did they consider the possibility of executive orders having influence and impact on anything larger than the executive branch itself.
 Yet, we know for a fact that both have happened.

-The practice of the courts ascertaining the constitutionality of law didn't begin as a regular responsibility until Marbury V. Madison was heard by Justice John Marshall in 1803.
-Still it is important to note Marshall's position on the constitutionality of laws.
-According to law.onecle.com:
+The practice of the courts ascertaining the constitutionality of law didn't begin as a regular responsibility until long after Marbury V. Madison was heard by the Supreme Court in 1803.
+Still it is important to note Justice John Marshall's position on the constitutionality of laws.

 “The question, whether an act, repugnant to the constitution, can become the law of the land, is a question deeply interesting to the United States” [as seems to be the case with "Obamacare"]...“but, happily, not of an intricacy proportioned to its interest.”627 First, certain fundamental principles warranting judicial review were noticed.
 The people had come together to establish a government.
 [The Framers] provided for its organization and assigned to its various departments their powers and established certain limits not to be transgressed by those departments.
 The limits were expressed in a written constitution, which would serve no purpose “if these limits may, at any time, be passed by those intended to be restrained.”
 Because the Constitution is “a superior paramount law,” it is unchangeable by ordinary legislative means and “a legislative act contrary to the constitution is not law.”628 “If an act of the legislature, repugnant to the constitution, is void, does it notwithstanding its invalidity, bind the courts, and oblige them to give it effect?”
 The answer, thought the Chief Justice, was obvious.
 “It is emphatically the province and duty of the judicial department to say what the law is....
 If two laws conflict with each other, the courts must decide on the operation of each.”According to Marshall, the court settles disputes.
 The Constitutionality of laws is an ancillary consideration to settling the dispute.
 Further, it appears that his consideration is the dispute between two equivalent laws where one is more aligned with the Constitution than the other.